arow-oss/arow.info-blog/preprocessed-site/posts/2017-03-25-servant-on-heroku.markdown

 documentation for more advice.
 For instance, here are the instructions for installing on [Arch Linux]() and [Ubuntu]().

-After installing Docker, you can make sure it is functioning with the following command:
+After installing Docker, make sure it is running with the following command:

 ```sh
 $ docker info